 Dr. Runco please help!

-After 5 doctors and 3 physical “terrorists” I finally had an MRI which shows severe 2nd toe joint capsulitis and bone marrow edema in the metatarsal head with “no fracture line identified.”
+I had an MRI which shows mild 2nd toe flexor tenosynovitis and “no fracture line identified.”

 The podiatrist said I have a stress fracture.
 Your helpful video said the treatment is the same though, so that is comforting.
 A boot to the knee was ordered.
 Anything else I can do to help it heal?
 My husband and I were walking every morning, fast, and barefoot 2.5 miles on the beach.
 We have not done so in several months when the pain began (August).